ArchiveTeam/grab-site/README.md

 Upgrade an existing install
 ---

-To update to the latest grab-site, simply run `pip3 install` again.
+To update to the latest grab-site, simply run the `pip3 install ...` step again.

 On Ubuntu 14.04-15.04 or OS X: